Table of Contents

 Introduction

 Use MetricFire's platform to analyze your system’s performance and troubleshoot errors.
-For getting more detailed information about MetricFire and how to integrate it with your system, book a demo with our team or sign up on MetricFire for the free trial.
+Book a demo with our team for more detailed information about MetricFire and how to integrate it with your system; sign up for a MetricFire free trial, or read more about monitoring your NGINX webserver with Telegraf here.

 Key Takeaways

-- NGINX Error 502 Bad Gateway is an error message that indicates the server is receiving an error from another server and cannot connect to PHP-FPM or PHP-FPM is not responding.
+1. NGINX Error 502 Bad Gateway is an error message that indicates the server is receiving an error from another server and cannot connect to PHP-FPM, or PHP-FPM is not responding.

-- Some of the possible reasons for the error are non-running NGINX or PHP-FPM, firewall blocking requests, the domain name not being allowed, or the server being unavailable.
+3. Some possible reasons for the error are non-running NGINX or PHP-FPM, firewall blocking requests, the domain name not being allowed, or the server being unavailable.

-- MetricFire's platform can be used to monitor NGINX statuses, and its Telegraf plugin allows users to get visualizations of their NGINX server's status and 502 errors.
+5. MetricFire's platform can monitor NGINX statuses, and its Telegraf plugin allows users to visualize their NGINX server's status and 502 errors.

 What does NGINX 502 Bad Gateway mean?